wp-plugins/the-casengo-chat-widget/readme.txt

 [vimeo http://vimeo.com/55199455]

 To configure the live chat plugin, you need a Casengo account.
 Have an account already?
 Way to go!
 If not, <a href=\"http://get.casengo.com/signup/?ref=wordpress-plugin-page&utm_source=WordPress&utm_medium=Plugin&utm_campaign=WordPress%2BPlugin%2BSignups\" target=\"_blank\" title=\"Sign up for a free Casengo account\">sign up here</a>.
-You’ll be ready to go in two minutes tops.
+You'll be ready to go in two minutes tops.

 Casengo is free to trial for 30 days.
 Afterwards, **the first agent is always free (and will be so forever and ever)!**